danstafford/danstafford.github.io/docs/home.md

   })
 ```

-Finally, we can print any errors that we have encountered to the console.
+Finally, we can catch and print any errors that we have encountered to the console.
 ```js
 fetch("https://api.openbrewerydb.org/breweries?by_state=massachusetts&per_page=10")
   .then(response => response.json())